ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 A `BoxSpec` is a specification in the form of a Rust struct which specifies parameters of an `ErgoBox`.
 This spec struct is used as a "source of truth" to both verify and find `ErgoBox`es which match the spec.

 As such, we are going to create a `BoxSpec` for the Math Bounty stage, which will be used by our `MathBountyBox` struct.
-We will be doing this using the `BoxSpec::new()` method which allows us to specify the address, value range, registers, and tokens for our specification.
+We will be doing this using the `BoxSpec::new()` function which allows us to specify the address, value range, registers, and tokens for our specification.
 In our case we will only be using the address due to the simplicity of our dApp.

 ```rust